smoeding/puppet-sendmail/README.md

 }
 ```

-### I have a host that should not receive any mail
+### I have a host that should not receive any mail from the outside

 You can use the [`enable_ipv4_daemon`](#enable_ipv4_daemon) and [`enable_ipv6_daemon`](#enable_ipv6_daemon) parameters to prevent Sendmail from listening on all available network interfaces.
 Use the [`sendmail::mc::daemon_options`](#define-sendmailmcdaemon_options) defined type to explicitly define the addresses to use.